eduvpn/documentation/API.md

 When the user clicks the "Renew Session" button the following MUST happen in this order:

+1. Disconnect the active VPN connection;
-1. Call `/disconnect`;
+2. Call `/disconnect`;
-2. Delete the OAuth access and refresh token;
+3. Delete the OAuth access and refresh token;
-3. Start the OAuth authorization flow;
+4. Start the OAuth authorization flow;
-4. Automatically reconnect to the server and profile if (and only if) the client was previously connected.
+5. Automatically reconnect to the server and profile if (and only if) the client was previously connected.

 The OS notification shown to the user _MAY_ offer the "Renew Session" button